LIVE AND RECORDED ONLINE COURSES – FREE MEMBERSHIP! JOIN NOW

 Timing

-Participate in a 45-minute orientation session on November 27, followed by five, real-time sessions from Noon – 4 p.m.
-Eastern on November 28, 29, 30, December 5 and 6, 2023.
-There will be two 15-minute breaks incorporated into each session.
+Participate in a 60-minute orientation session on May 20, followed by five, real-time sessions from Noon – 4 p.m.
+Eastern on May 21, 22, 27, 28 an 29.
+There will be two 10-minute breaks incorporated into each session.

 Course Overview

-Overhead distribution continues to play an essential role for most utilities in delivering electric service to end-use customers either directly or as the source for underground line extensions.
-Overhead line design is an engineering discipline that requires the consistent and proper application of engineering principles and ethics to prepare quality designs and reduce liability exposure.
+Overhead distribution continues to play an essential role for most utilities in delivering electric service to end-use customers, either directly or as the source for underground line extensions.
+Learn about the characteristics and functions of the various components that comprise the overhead distribution system as well as the legal/regulatory and business requirements that drive today’s overhead distribution practices.

 Recommended For